Rose Halprin

 Rose Luria Halprin (1896–1978) was an American Zionist leader and National President of the Hadassah Women's Zionist Organization of America.
 In addition to her two terms as Hadassah president, she also served on the Zionist General Council, American Zionist Emergency Council, American Jewish Conference, and the Jewish Agency for Palestine.
 As part of the American section for the Jewish Agency, she was involved in discussions that led to the establishment of the State of Israel.

 Personal life

-Halprin was born on April 11, 1896, in New York to Pesach (Philip) Luria, a silverware dealer, and Rebecca (Isaacson) Luria.
+Halprin was born on April 11, 1896, in New York to Pesach "Philip" Luria, a silverware dealer, and Rebecca (née Isaacson) Luria.
 She attended the Teachers Training School of the Jewish Theological Seminary of America from 1912–1913, Hunter College in 1914, and Columbia University from 1929–1931.
 She married Samuel W. Halprin and had two children, Lawrence Halprin, a landscape architect, designer, and teacher, and Ruth Kaslove, who became a Hadassah leader in her own right.
 She is a grandmother to Daria Halprin, a former actress mainly known for her lead role in Michelangelo Antonioni's film Zabriskie Point.

 She died at Mount Sinai Hospital in Manhattan on January 8, 1978.